-Within that policy, there should be ways that you are able to report.
-It’s normally a specific person or admin that you need to report these events.
+Within that policy, there should be ways that you can report.
+You usually need a specific person or admin to report these events.
 There also should be a definition of bullying that the school provides.
-You can read that and make sure that your incident falls within their definition.
-And then you would report it.
-And how you’re going to report it, I would always suggest in writing, so even an email is fine.
+You can read that and ensure your incident falls within their description.

 Clear, Detailed Information is Required

 But just in writing, you want to be as detailed as possible.
-Who were the people that were involved?
-Who was doing the alleged bullying?
-Who was the victim?
+Who were the people involved?
+Who was doing the alleged bullying, and who was the victim?
 The time that this happened, the date, and the environment.
-All of these things are really important.
-It’s best to paint a very clear picture for the individuals involved so they know how to proceed.
+All of these things are important.
+It’s best to paint a clear picture for the individuals involved, so they know how to proceed.

-Was there any sort of physical harm?
-That’s important because the school then needs to know if they need to notify other legal entities, maybe the police department if it’s serious enough.
-So, yes, so look at your school’s policy.
-It’s normally on their website or in the student handbook or parent handbook.
+So, yes, look at your school’s policy.
+It’s generally on their website, student, or parent handbook.
 Within there, it will tell you who to contact.
 I always recommend doing it in writing, not over the phone.
-I think it’s just better to have a paper trail just in case of any future instances.
+I think it’s better to have a paper trail just in case of future instances.

 Reporting of School Bullying is Confidential